-If the reports, etc., are sent to Health Professionals in their capacity as such, product information included in brochures and annual reports will, in principle, be caught by the advertising definition.
+If the reports, etc., are sent to Healthcare Professionals in their capacity as such, product information included in brochures and annual reports will, in principle, be caught by the advertising definition.
 However, corporate brochures and annual reports are normally distributed to investors, analysts and stock exchanges for purposes promoting investments in the company and not the individual products (to be) marketed.
 Under these circumstances, and subject to product information given being proportionate to the alleged aim, both the Advertising Codex and the Orders consider press releases as falling outside their scope.

-In this respect, ENLI is currently considering adopting the EFPIA Code guidelines on website content (Annex B to the EFPIA Code).
-The content of Section 2, (i) of said Annex B describes the kind and the amount of information that may be published via a homepage without violating the EFPIA Code by having a promotional purpose, which description will have an impact on the construction of the scope of allowed information in announcements to investors exempt from the Advertising Codex.
+In this respect, ENLI has included an amended version of the EFPIA Code guidelines on website content (Annex C to the EFPIA Code) in the Advertising Codex.
+The content of Section 2 of said Annex C describes the kind and the amount of information that may be published via a homepage without violating the EFPIA Code by having a promotional purpose, which description will have an impact on the construction of the scope of allowed information in announcements to investors exempt from the Advertising Codex.

-6.6 What, if any, rules apply to meetings with and funding of patient support groups, including any transparency requirement as regards the recording of donations and other support in corporate reports?
+6.6 What, if any, rules apply to meetings with, and the funding of, patient organisations?

 As of 20 August 2011, some 225 patient group associations were in existence, ref. www.netpatient.dk/patientforeninger.htm.
-The Patient Organization Codex requires transparency by stipulating that all sponsorships must be in writing, identify the project sponsored, the names of the parties, the type of projects (contributions to general activities/specific arrangements, informational campaigns, etc.), objective, the roles of the parties involved, period of time for the sponsorship, support budget, costs that can be covered and non-financial support, if any.
-All contracts must be publicly accessible via the homepages of the sponsors for the duration of the co-operation and for at least 6 months after and via the homepage of the patient organisation, unless the organisation does not want that, in which case, the contract documentation must reflect such position.
+Out of these 225 associations, 79 have now joined forces in an umbrella association, "Danske Patienter" (Danish Patients), representing some 870,000 Danish patients in total.
+The Patient Organisation Codex requires transparency by stipulating that all sponsorships must be in writing, and must identify the project sponsored, the names of the parties, the type of projects (contributions to general activities/specific arrangements, informational campaigns, etc.), the objective, the roles of the parties involved, the period of time for the sponsorship, the support budget, the costs that can be covered and non-financial support, if any.
+All contracts must be publicly accessible via the homepages of the sponsors for the duration of the co-operation and for at least 6 months after, and via the homepage of the patient organisation, unless the organisation does not want that, in which case, the contract documentation must reflect such position.
 On request, a copy of the contracts must be supplied to anybody who is interested.
-LIFcompanies co-operating with patient organisations must annually submit a report to LIF identifying the organisations sponsored.
-Further, the Patient Organization Codex defines standards applicable for companies sponsoring meetings, compliance with the Legislative Basis at all times, non-exclusivity and legal capacity.
+LIF companies co-operating with patient organisations must annually submit a report to LIF identifying the organisations sponsored.
+Further, the Patient Organisation Codex defines standards applicable for companies sponsoring meetings, compliance with the Legislative Basis at all times, non-exclusivity and legal capacity.